-For more than a decade now I had been photographing the sublime moments that I encountered during my walks, accumulating a catalogue of these transporting moments.
+For more than a decade now I had been photographing the sublime moments that I experienced during my walks, accumulating a catalogue of these transporting encounters.
 In truth this catalogue was more of an archive, which is to say a collection of files that I rarely perused.
 But as I became more aware of my walking practice as a thing that I was actually doing, I also became more interested in the photographs that I was making as I walked.
 I discovered that to revisit one of these images was to be cast under its spell; to experience anew its specific energy.
 That energy was bound up in the narrative that gave it voice; the particular context that made me stop in recognition of the meaning that together we were making.
 And yet what each photo evoked was not a memory, but something more distilled and potent.
 It was an expression of something inexpressible; something that only this moment could convey, yet which seemed inextricable from so many other moments that might be.

 In hindsight I suspect that this discovery had some part in the dreaming of my dream about the ghost camera.
 The camera that remembers everything.
 Landscapes layered over, layered under; images in conversation.
 That dream in turn led to my gambling game with the photos from seven years, and also to another project that I had quietly been working on.